ThomasHertweck/seisplot/README.md

 # seisplot

 Plotting of seismic data using variable-density or variable-area wiggle displays.
+Plotting of amplitude and phase spectra.
+Creation of animations and crossplots using arbitrary trace header mnemonics.

 ## Description

 The seisplot module provides a single, highly flexible method *plot()* to display seismic data.
 Methods *toggle()* and *wipe()* can be used to create animations that can be saved as images or movies.
-There is also a convenience function called *spectrum()* to display amplitude or phase spectra of seismic data.
+Method *spectrum()* can be used to display amplitude and phase spectra of seismic data.
+Method *crossplot()* can be used to plot one trace header mnemonic against another one, possibly colored by a third mnemonic.
+All methods are highly flexible and displays can be easily adjusted via optional parameters.

 The module was designed to get decent displays of seismic data in a way that is more convenient than going through many individual Matplotlib function calls explicitly.
 However, if required Matplotlib methods can also be called directly.
 The code is pure Python and kept deliberately simple to get students participating our Geophysics classes and exercises at university going with Python and seismic data.